Updated on: November 1, 2024

 4. TotalAV Free Antivirus — Most Intuitive Free Antivirus

-TotalAV is also the most intuitive free Windows antivirus on this list, with easy-to-use and easy-to-understand features and functions inside a minimalistic, well-designed dashboard.
-I had no problems navigating TotalAV’s dashboard, and I found it very simple to access and use all of the provided tools.
-If you’ve never used an antivirus before, TotalAV may just be your best option.
+That said, TotalAV is the most intuitive free Windows antivirus on this list, with easy-to-use and easy-to-understand features and functions inside a minimalistic, well-designed dashboard.
+I had no problems navigating TotalAV’s dashboard, and I found it very simple to use and test all of the provided tools.
+Like Norton, it integrates seamlessly with the Windows operating system, automatically turning off Defender’s real-time protection, so it won’t interfere with TotalAV.

 Bottom Line:

-TotalAV’s free Windows antivirus is excellent at removing malware and blocking phishing sites.
+TotalAV’s free Windows antivirus is excellent at removing various kinds of malware.
 It’s also one of the most intuitive antivirus programs on the market, which makes it an ideal choice for beginners.
 However, TotalAV Free doesn’t come with real-time protection and it doesn’t include any extra features.
 To get real-time scanning, PC optimization tools, and a VPN with no limitations, you’ll need to upgrade to the Internet Security or Total Security plans.

 Read the full TotalAV review here >

-5. Avast One Essential — Effective Antivirus With Nice Privacy Tools
+5. Avast One Basic — Effective Antivirus With Nice Privacy Tools

 I like that it encourages users to review their overall online security via the Privacy Advisor.
-After I ran my first scan, the app automatically suggested I review my privacy settings on various websites and provided links and clear instructions on how to do so.
+The app automatically suggested I review my privacy settings on various websites and provided links and clear instructions on how to do so.
+Windows doesn’t provide anything like this on its own, so it’s a great addition.

-There’s also a powerful firewall that monitors inbound and outbound traffic and blocks malicious connections.
-Other security features include effective web protections (it blocked almost every malicious site I visited) and Network Inspector, a tool that scans for vulnerabilities in your Wi-Fi connection.
-I did find the interface a bit cluttered though, and somewhat less intuitive than competitors like TotalAV.
+There’s also a powerful firewall that’s completely free.
+It monitors inbound and outbound traffic and blocks malicious connections.
+I found the settings much more intuitive than what you get with the default Windows firewall.
+Other security features on the free plan include effective web protections (it blocked almost every malicious site I visited) and Network Inspector, a tool that scans for vulnerabilities in your Wi-Fi connection.
+I did find the interface a bit cluttered though, and somewhat less intuitive than competitors like Norton and TotalAV.

 Note that the Avast One product line is only available in a handful of countries.
 If you don’t live in the United States, United Kingdom, Canada, Australia, Austria, Switzerland, France, Ireland, or Germany, you can’t use Avast One.
 The company’s other free antivirus is available worldwide.